 Find out more on how to become a subscriber below!

-The music industry has been totally reformed and remodelled since 2010.
+The music industry has been totally reformed and remodeled since 2010.

-The Music Week Directory remains the hard currency of the music industry and remains as the go to resource of potential opportunities.
+The Music Week Directory remains the hard currency of the music industry and remains the go-to resource for potential opportunities.

 It includes various companies and executives that could prove key for your business.
 It is the complete guide to discovering a variety of trusted contacts and resources within the UK music sector.

-The vital directory is filled with thousands of contacts throughout all aspects of the music industry.
-From labels, publishers, live agents, promoters and press officers to booking agents, merchandisers, retailers, venues, studios, and van hire.
+The vital directory is filled with thousands of contacts throughout all aspects of the industry.
+From labels, publishers, live agents, promoters, and press officers to booking agents, merchandisers, retailers, venues, studios, and van hire.

 You can purchase a copy for only £50.
-It can be used as your starting point to forming your network of affiliates.
-Or, searching for new partners that may make all the difference to your music career, business, or artist campaign.
+It can be used as your starting point for forming your network of affiliates.
+Or, searching for new partners that may make all the difference to your career, business, or artist campaign.